 - Similarly, from 1991, during Ekanaathi Shashti of every year, all the trustees and devotees participate in taking Shaneshwar Palki on foot, with great fanfare, from Shanishingnapur to Paithan.

-- By road: one can utilize the State Transport Bus services, taxis, bus services.
-Shingnapur is a village situated at a distance of 6 kms from Ghodegaon on Aurangabad Ahmednagar road in Maharashtra.
+- Road: Shingnapur is a village at a distance of 6 kms from Ghodegaon on Aurangabad Ahmednagar road in Maharashtra.
 It is 84 Kms from Aurangabad and 35kms from Ahmednagar.

 - Daiwik Hotel, Shirdi near Pimplewadi road is a notable place to check in.
-It offers great dining experience and is reviewed to be a nice accommodating place.
+It offers great dining experience and is a nice accommodating place.

 - The Temple View Hotel at Nagar Mnamad road is at close proximity to the temple.
-Travellers often checks in for its convenient location and well suited accomdation.
+Travellers often also check in for its convenient location and well suited accommodation.

-- At around 70 km from Shani Shinganapur, Shirdi is situated which is the famous place of Shri Sai Baba.
-Saibaba has spent most of him life in Shirdi Village.
-Millions of visitors daily visit Shirdi temple to take blessings from Sai Baba.
+- Shirdi is around 70 km away from Shani Shinganapur which is the famous place of Shri Sai Baba.
+Saibaba pent most of his life in Shirdi Village.
+Millions of visitors visit Shirdi temple daily and take blessings from Sai Baba.

-- The Ajanta and Ellora caves are considered as the greatest historical monument in the Maharashtra, India; which are located at about 79 km southwest from Shinganapur.
+- The Ajanta and Ellora caves are considered as the greatest historical monument in the Maharashtra, India; which are about 79 km southwest from Shinganapur.

-- 143 km from the Shani Shinganapur, Nashik city is positioned and is famous for its religious culture.
+- Nashik city is 143 km from the Shani Shinganapur and is famous for its religious culture.
 There are many places to see in the Nashik city; some of which include Muktidham, Pandavleni Caves, Sula Vineyards, Kalaram Temple, Naroshankar Temple, Sundarnarayan Temple, Shri Kailas Math etc.